 - From the File menu select Open > Case Listing File or use the on the toolbar.

 - Open the file saved in Case Listing Exercise 1a.
 The filename should be "Case Listing Exercise 1a.slm".

-- If you did not save the output for exercise 1a you may open our version of the output: Case Listing 1a Results Matrix.
+- If you did not save the output for exercise 1a you may open our session and then skip to Step 3: Case Listing 1a Session.

 - The on the toolbar can be used to open any type of SEER*Stat file.
 It is equivalent to selecting Any SEER*Stat File from the File > Open menu.
 SEER*Stat will automatically determine the file type and open the appropriate session or matrix.
 If you prefer, you can specify the type of file you wish to open using the File menu.
 The only benefit to specifying the type of file is to reduce the number of files listed in the folder.
 See SEER*Stat's Help System for more information.

 - SEER*Stat uses the ".slm" extension for "SEER*Stat Listing Matrix" files.

 - SEER*Stat matrix files include the session information used to generate the table.
 This information serves as documentation for the table and provides a convenient method for generating similar output.

 - From the Matrix menu select Retrieve Session.